How to Overcome Your Love-Hate Relationship with Money

 You Get the Urge to Spend Wastefully

 Just because the thought of dealing with money upsets you after you’ve long worked for it, you literally throw it away.
 You become a hardworking money maker and a reckless money spender.
 You do just whatever it is that takes the task of dealing with money away.

 The chances are that you’ll get to spend not just recklessly but with an intention to impress people or at least make them feel you have it all figured out when you actually don’t.

 You don’t want to pile money up somewhere because you see spending it as tasking, upsetting, scary and likely unproductive.
+If someone suggested that you should use a budgeting app like for example, Mint to save money, your response is always on the negative side.
 Just anything that will save you from the trap of having to manage money at some point scares you away.

 Beyond just your personal finance, a love-hate relationship with money will threaten your career, social and relationship life.
 Since money is pivotal to every other aspect, you view it as necessary, but you hate that it doesn’t work for you.
 Unfortunately, money cannot be displaced, so your relationship with money reflects in other ramifications of your life.
 It can seriously challenge your productivity and career.

 Having understood the love-hate syndrome and how it affects your personal life, what can you do to have a healthier relationship with money?
 Here are some steps that may help: